 Do you find these questions interesting?

 - The family is a source of security – why is it also the most likely source of abuse?

 - The education system is designed to ensure that the best people get to the top – why is it then that so few people in the top jobs today come from so few posh schools?

-- We live a free society where power has over centuries been seized from a privileged few – why do so few people, especially the young, vote, and why are politicians so hated?
+- We live in a free society where power has over centuries been seized from a privileged few – why do so few people, especially the young, vote, and why are politicians so hated?

-- The crime rate is at an all-time low – why doesn’t it seem like that and why are we so scared of crime?
+- The crime rate is at an all-time low – why doesn’t it seem like that, and why are we so scared of crime?

 In asking these questions we aim to replace common sense assumptions with good sense, based on research.

-The course is divided into four units.
+The course is divided into three papers across two years.